hmuchalski/OChem/syllabus-ay21-22-su.md

 This document contains all the information you need to navigate the course. **This syllabus is meant to be read once, then searched as needed.** If you need to find something, use the table of contents found in the left sidebar of the web version.
 Click "Expand All" to see the subsections in the table.
 You can also hit `Ctrl/Cmd+F` to bring up a search field, and then type in the text you are looking for.

 + When you see blue- or purple-underlined text in the syllabus or any other document, it's a clickable link.
-For example, [click here for a cat video](https://www.youtube.com/watch?v=aFuUidBR1aQ).
+For example, [click here for pictures of dogs in clothes](https://start.duckduckgo.com/?q=dogs+wearing+clothes&iar=images&iax=images&ia=images&kp=1).
 + Links to all important documents and information can be found on the course Canvas site and also on our **Class Page**, which you can access [by clicking here]().
 The Class Page will also contain links to daily assignments, a record of what we do in class each day, and more. **Bookmark the Class Page in your browser and check it daily.**
-+ The syllabus is available in electronic form and as a PDF.
-The electronic version will be consistently updated as needed, with updates ==highlighted yellow like this==. *The PDF version will only be updated occasionally and you should use it only for archival purposes.*
++ Once the syllabus is finalized, it will be available in electronic form (here) and as a PDF.
+After that, the electronic version will be updated as needed, with updates ==highlighted in yellow like this==. *The PDF version will only be updated occasionally and you should use it only for archival purposes.*

 ## TL;DR

 - I want you to succeed.
 Your classmates want you to succeed.
 - Organic chemistry is a hard subject.
 This is especially true for an intense intersession course (1 day = 1 week of regular semester).
 - This course is designed according to _flipped learning_ model.
-It doesn't mean it is asynchronous.
+- Meetings are in-person with some online asynchronous components.
 - This course uses an alternative grading system called _growth grading_.
-There are no points and no partial credit.
+There are no points and no partial credit but students have many chances to show skill and knowledge.
-- Your learning will be assessed with Learning Target problems, homework assignments (IPs), and a final exam (multiple choice ACS exam).
-- It doesn't matter what textbook you use but official text (Klein 4 ed) has some perks and is easily obtained via Kennel Bookstore.
-- Course ends with a final exam on Friday 6/10 at 9 am.
+- Course ends with a final exam on Friday 6/10 at 12 pm.

 ## Key information